clauswilke/dataviz/docs/visualizing_proportions.md

 Side-by-side bars have the problem that they don't clearly visualize the size of the individual parts relative to the whole and stacked bars have the problem that the different bars cannot be compared easily because they have different baselines.
 We can resolve these two issues by making a separate plot for each part and in each plot showing the respective part relative to the whole.
 For the health dataset of Figure \@ref(fig:health-vs-age), this procedure results in Figure \@ref(fig:health-vs-age-facets).
 The overall age distribution in the dataset is shown as the shaded gray areas, and the age distributions for each health status are shown in blue.
 This figure highlights that in absolute terms, the number people with excellent or good health declines past ages 30--40, while the number of people with fair health remains approximately constant across all ages.

 (ref:health-vs-age-facets) Health status by age, shown as proportion of the total number of people in the survey.
-The colored areas show the density estimates of the ages people with different health status, respectively, and the gray areas show the overall age distribution.
+The colored areas show the density estimates of the ages of people with the respective health status and the gray areas show the overall age distribution.

 <div class="figure" style="text-align: center">
 <img src="visualizing_proportions_files/figure-html4/health-vs-age-facets-1.png" alt="(ref:health-vs-age-facets)" width="816" />